-The medicines management of an older person is complicated by factors such as multiple diseases, complex medication regimes and the aging process.
-Safely administering medication to the older person is a significant and critical challenge when ensuring patient care.1
+The medicines management of an older patient is complicated by factors such as multiple diseases, complex medication regimes and the ageing process[1].
+Safely administering medication to an older patient is a significant and critical challenge when ensuring patient care.

 In general drug absorption, distribution in the body, activity, metabolism and excretion can all change as a result of ageing.
-The older person is more likely to experience side effects as well as experiencing difficulty in swallowing their medication.1
+An older patient is more likely to experience side effects as well as experiencing difficulty in swallowing their medication.[1]

-A common response to an issue swallowing medication is to crush tablets or open capsules.2 Any change, like crushing tablets, can alter its absorption characteristics.
-This may result in changes in the drug pharmacokinetics and bioavailability resulting in underdosing or adverse effects.3
+A survey reported that 68% of patients responded to the issue of swallowing medication by crushing tablets or opening capsules.[2]
+Any change, like crushing tablets, can alter the absorption characteristics.
+This may result in changes in the drug pharmacokinetics and bioavailability which can impact on efficacy and safety.[3]

 Drug absorption